The cost per outcome

 What "cost per outcome" means

-Three metrics dominate the cost-effectiveness landscape.
+Three metrics dominate the cost-effectiveness field.
 Worth knowing the differences.

 Cost per DALY averted.
 A DALY (disability-adjusted life year) combines years of life lost to premature death with years lived with disability into a single measure.
 One DALY averted equals one year of full health gained.
 The WHO and World Bank use DALYs as the standard currency for comparing health interventions.
 Lower cost per DALY = more health per pound.

 Cost per life saved.
 Simpler and more intuitive but less precise.
-GiveWell uses this as their primary metric for top charity recommendations.
-Their current estimates: roughly $3,000-$5,000 per life saved for the Malaria Consortium's SMC programme, roughly $5,500 for the Against Malaria Foundation, roughly $3,000-$12,000 across their full recommended list.
+GiveWell uses cost per life saved (or per death averted) as a headline metric for top charity recommendations.
+Their estimates put it at roughly $2,000-$7,000 per death averted for the Malaria Consortium's SMC programme and in the same broad range, around $4,500-$5,500 on average, for the Against Malaria Foundation, varying by location (GiveWell, "How Much Does It Cost to Save a Life," 2024 version).

 Cost per unit of welfare.
 The broadest measure, used by GiveWell in their newer "moral weights" framework.
 Attempts to compare across different types of outcomes: how much is a year of schooling worth relative to a year of health?
 How do you compare averting a death to increasing income by 13% for 20 years?
 This gets philosophical fast, and GiveWell publishes their assumptions explicitly so donors can adjust.